 The black pepper-like fruits of vidanga (Embelia ribes) help your body better respond to leptin, the satiety hormone.
 The result is better portion control.
 Embelin in the herb also protects heart tissue from free radicals by supplying and activating antioxidants.
-By increasing the efficiency of a nerve-calming chemical called GABA, velvet bean can also make you feel more relaxed.
+By increasing the efficiency of a nerve-calming chemical called GABA, Vidanga can also make you feel more relaxed.
 Not just that, its antioxidants also protect the brain from damage by free radicals.

 Vidanga (Embelia ribes) is a woody, almost creeper-like herb whose fruits can be easily mistaken for black pepper.
 The fruits bring a unique set of health benefits to the table, including anti-parasitic action and appetite control.
 The roots offer benefits as well.